aks861999/Spotify-Sequential-Recommendation-System/README.md

 ## Overview

 This project builds a **sequential music recommendation system** that, given a partial playlist of tracks, predicts what a user is most likely to listen to next.
-The system treats the problem as **Next-Event Prediction (NEP)** — a well-studied formulation in sequential learning where the goal is to predict the next item in an ordered interaction sequence based solely on behavioral history.
+The system treats the problem as **Next-Event Prediction (NEP)**, a well-studied formulation in sequential learning where the goal is to predict the next item in an ordered interaction sequence based solely on behavioral history.

 The central contribution is **Track2Vec**: a domain transfer of Word2Vec's skip-gram architecture to music, where playlists act as *sentences* and individual tracks act as *tokens*.
 Co-occurrence patterns within playlist windows encode latent musical affinity, allowing the model to learn a 48-dimensional embedding space in which semantically similar tracks (by listening behavior, not audio features) cluster together.